 Section 7(2) (c) of the MPPR requires the municipality to clarify the roles and responsibilities of each stakeholders, including the local community in the functioning of the PMS.
 The Municipal Systems Act (Act 32 of 2000) stipulates the development of a Performance Management System for all spheres of local government in order to assist in the implementation of their IDP's.
-The uThukela District Municipality has therefore commissioned the development of a Performance Management Framework in order to enable the municipalities within uThukela to comply with the legal mandate.
-The uThukela Performance Management System relies greatly on the information provided by existing documentation within the municipality such as the Municipal IDP and the Best Practice Guide developed by COGTA
+The uThukela District Municipality has therefore commissioned the development of a Performance Management System relies greatly on the information provided by existing documentation within the municipality such as the Municipal IDP and the Best Practice Guide developed by COGTA